Measuring the Cost of Good Times

 - Drop-In Yoga Class: Report the price for a one hour yoga drop-in class.
 The rate may be listed as a “single class pass”.
 If a membership is required at the studio, please do not price there, or find the rate that is accessible to nonmembers.
 This will likely exclude classes available at fitness clubs that offer monthly members and a variety of group classes (nonyoga).
 No discounts for first time visitors or students should be reported.
 (I didn’t include the free yoga at the library or the Farmer’s market)

 C2ER’s Cost of Living Index measures regional differences in the cost of consumer goods and services, excluding taxes and non-consumer expenditures, for professional and managerial households in the top income quintile nationally.
 “Fun” as discussed here is under the miscellaneous category.
+Miscellaneous goods and services is weighted at 32.44% for the composite Index.

 — Beth Kujan